4xx404/CookieCatch/README.md

 You can get an API key by signing up for a free account at [IPInfo](https://ipinfo.io/) which allows 50,000 free requests per month.
 To set your API key in CookieCatch, edit **Core/init.php** & set the key in **API/IPInfo**.

 # Dashboard
 In the latest upgrade, I have added a simple web interface for ease of viewing the results.
 More features will be added to the web interface in updates to come.
-To use the web interface, start the PHP server & navigate to the [Dashboard](http://127.0.0.1/dashboard.php)
+To use the web interface, start the PHP server & navigate to the dashboard [here](http://127.0.0.1/dashboard.php)

 # Usage
 ```